Drag queen blasts GOP candidate for Arizona governor

 Lawmakers in several states have introduced legislation attempting to ban children from drag shows, and GOP leaders of the Arizona Senate say they have plans for a similar bill.

 “The fact is, drag has existed forever,” Stevens said.
 “I’ve been doing drag longer than Kari has been a Republican.
 But if you want to outlaw drag in front of kids, you better free up your calendar because it’s ingrained in our culture.
-The first drag queen I saw was Buggs Bunny.”
+The first drag queen I saw was Bugs Bunny.”